LarsBehrenberg/gb-content-copy/content/posts/british-history.md

       Key dates in James I's reign are 1605 (when the catholic Guy Fawkes' [gunpowder plot](https://en.wikipedia.org/wiki/Gunpowder_Plot) to blow up Parliament was foiled) and 1611 (when the English-language King James Bible, still widely used today, was published).
 The Golden Age of Elizabethan literature continues under Charles I, with writers such as [William Shakespeare](/william-shakespeare-biography) (who died in 1616) and John Donne (who died in 1631).
     buttonToggle: true
     sideGalleryImages:
-      - imageTitle: Queen Anne was the last of the Stuarts.
-Her reign was marred by ill-health and her failure to reproduce.
+      - imageTitle: Charles I at the Battle of Edge Hill
-        imageUrl: /assets/british-history-queen-anne.jpg
+        imageUrl: /assets/king-charles-ii-battle-of-edge-hill-1642.jpg
-      - imageTitle: King Charles I
+      - imageTitle: William and Mary, as depicted in a mural at the Royal Naval College in Greenwich, London
-        imageUrl: /assets/british-history-king-charles-the-first.jpg
+        imageUrl: /assets/william-and-mary-depicted-in-greenwich.jpg
       - imageTitle: Oliver Cromwell.
         imageUrl: /assets/british-history-oliver-cromwell-by-samuel-cooper.jpg
   - textTitle: The Tudors